-Regulation 25A is a new regulation that has been introduced concerning the construction of new buildings.
+Regulation 25A is a new regulation that has been introduced concerning the construction of new buildings and is needed in 2017.
 Before the construction of a new building starts, the developer should carry out an in depth analysis in order to determine the environmental, technical and economic feasability of using high efficiency alternative systems.

 A report should be produced to show whether any of the following could be included, while still being able to make the project cost effective, environmentally sound and technically feasible: